ianstormtaylor/slate/docs/concepts/07-editor.md

 Whenever you override behaviors, be sure to call the existing functions as a fallback mechanism for the default behavior.
 Unless you really do want to completely remove the default behaviors \(which is rarely a good idea\).

+> 🤖 For more info, check out the [Editor Instance Methods to Override API Reference](../api/nodes/editor.md#schema-specific-instance-methods-to-override)

 ## Helper Functions

 The `Editor` interface, like all Slate interfaces, exposes helper functions that are useful when implementing certain behaviors.
 There are many, many editor-related helpers.
 For example: